 The level of production that sheep are managed to through a drought will affect their performance the following season.
-For example, the condition that ewes are maintained at will affect their lambing results and the performance of their lambs; growth targets of young stock will have an impact on how quickly they recover and when young ewes will be ready to join.
+For example, the condition that ewes are maintained at will affect their lambing results and the performance of their lambs.
 Different targets will impose a different feeding regime and cost.
 In addition, the targets set may affect the most economical choice of feed.

 When setting production targets for a class of sheep, consider both the mob average and the minimum acceptable target for individual sheep in that mob.
 Maintaining sheep at minimum weight or condition targets and not accounting for the tail of the mob will increase the risk of disease and mortality.
 Typically, about 95 per cent of sheep in a mob will be within 0.5 condition score (CS) of the average.
 For a mob with an average CS of 2.5 this means some sheep will be lower than CS 2 and some will be higher than CS 3.
 Adult sheep below CS 2 will be at a much higher risk of disease and reduced reproduction rate.
 Similarly, merino weaners that are fed as a mob to maintain at an average of 22 kg live weight will have a significant proportion of the mob well below 22 kg.
-Lighter weaners have a higher risk of mortality unless they are drafted off and fed separately to grow at reasonable rates.
+Lighter wegners have a higher risk of mortality unless they are drafted off and fed separately to grow at reasonable rates.
 Similarly, drafting and splitting large mobs of ewes into similar groups (e.g. fat, average, thin) based on CS will enable better targeting of feed to meet requirements to individual mobs.
 Figures 2.1 and 2.2 illustrate a typical range and spread of condition or live weight in a mob of ewes and weaners at average CS 2.5 and 22 kg live weight, respectively.